 Getting the most out of your telephone appointment

-When you speak to the doctor, it can be difficult to remember everything you want to say especially on the phone.
-These tips will help you get the most out of your appointment.
+When you speak to the doctor, it can be difficult to remember everything you want to say.
+And it can be difficult to remember everything they say, especially on the phone.
+These tips will help you get the most out of your telephone appointment.

-- Find a quiet part of the house to take the call – your doctor will hopefully give you an idea of what time of day they will call you.
+- Find a quiet part of the house to take the call.

-- Ask someone to listen in for support - they could also ask questions and help you remember what the doctor says
+- You can ask someone to listen in for support.
+Put your phone on loudspeaker to do this.
+They could also ask questions and help you remember what the doctor says.

-- Tell them if you are worried about cancer in particular.
+- Tell your doctor if you are worried about anything in particular.

 - Ask them to explain anything you don't understand.

 - Ask your doctor to summarise what the next steps are.

 - Do make sure you are close to your phone or computer around the time of your appointment as people often miss telephone calls from their doctor.
 Your doctor's call might not always be at the exact time of your appointment due to delays in their clinic.